storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 * `request.derivData`: The derivative data to be used for registerDerivative.
   * `request.derivData.parentIpIds`: The IDs of the parent IPs to link the registered derivative IP.
   * `request.derivData.licenseTermsIds`: The IDs of the license terms to be used for the linking.
+  * `request.derivData.maxMintingFee`: The maximum minting fee that the caller is willing to pay.
+If set to 0, then there is no no limit. **Recommended for simplicity: 0**
+  * `request.derivData.maxRevenueShare`: The maximum revenue share percentage agreed upon between a child and parent when a child is registering as derivative.
+Must be between 0 and 100. **Recommended for simplicity: 100**
+  * `request.derivData.maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies.
+Must be between 0 and 100,000,000. **Recommended for simplicity: 100\_000\_000**
   * `request.derivData.licenseTemplate`: \[Optional] The address of the license template to be used for the linking.
 * `request.ipMetadata`: \[Optional] The desired metadata for the newly minted NFT and newly registered IP.
   * `request.ipMetadata.ipMetadataURI` \[Optional] The URI of the metadata for the IP.